14 Roofing Materials & Costs: Best Options for Projects (2025 Guide)

 Conclusion

 Today, roofing procurement isn’t about comparing price lists—it’s about real-world performance, logistics viability, resale margins, and local compliance.
-Based on SY/UNIKO ROOF’s decade of exporting to Southeast Asia and the Middle East, this guide analyzes 14 major roofing materials, covering durability, weight, certifications, installation advantages, and OEM potential.
+Based on SY/UNIKO ROOF’s decade of exporting to Southeast Asia and the Middle East, this guide analyzes 14 major roofing materials.
 Each section helps B2B buyers quickly identify products matching their needs, whether for factories, schools, agricultural buildings, or municipal tenders.